gauravfodekar/NodeJSNotes/README.md

 The `jsonwebtoken` package simplifies the process of generating and validating JWT tokens, allowing you to implement user authentication and authorization in your Node.js application.
 It is widely used and well-documented, making it a popular choice for implementing JWT-based authentication.

-39 #which external module we used for session and cookies authorization?
+39. # which external module we used for session and cookies authorization?
 To manage sessions and cookies for user authentication and authorization in a Node.js application, you typically use external modules such as `express-session` and `cookie-parser` in combination with the popular Express.js framework.
 These modules help you handle sessions and cookies effectively.
 Here's how to use them:

 1. **express-session:** This module is used to manage user sessions in your Express.js application.
 It helps you create, store, and manage user sessions on the server.
 You can install it using npm or yarn: